Important

 and turned down to close the opening for a finished look.

-Filings from screw cuttings must also be cleaned off the
+Filings from screw cuttings MUST also be cleaned off the

 panels after screws have been applied through the panel

-to avoid rust marks.
 Failure to comply with the above

 procedure relieves Discount Direct Metal Roofing, Inc.